DataDreamerX/transfer-data/README.md

 Description: Most frequently used operating system (e.g., Windows, iOS) over a user's lifetime.
 These descriptions should provide a clear understanding of each field's content and relevance.
 If you have any more questions or need further assistance, feel free to ask!

+Certainly, here's a short description for the additional field:

+Lifetime Platform Used (Favorite):

+Description: The most frequently used platform (e.g., iOS, Android, Windows) over a user's lifetime.
+This description complements the existing ones, providing clarity about the content and significance of the field.
+If you have any more questions or need further assistance, feel free to ask!